This author's passion is video games. He would like to one day enter the industry and make games himself.

-Every year, open world games are becoming even more popular.
-Whether it be an action adventure or role playing game, many developers are trying their hands at the open world concept, but only a few have been able to truly get it down.
+Open world games are incredibly popular.
+Whether it be an action-adventure or role-playing game, many developers are taking a shot at the genre, but only a few have been able to truly get it down.

 Below is a list of the ten best, must-play open world games available on the Xbox 360.